 Throughout the 20th century there were many changes to the way ships were built.
 Workers were at times very busy, but at other times there was little or no work.
 Despite these hardships, there are stories of comaraderie and community.

 Who were the people who built those ships?
-Was it like to work in the busy shipyards?
-And what was it like for people to see the yards close and the river change forever?
+What was it like to work in the busy shipyards?
+And what was it like for people to see the yards close and the rivers change forever?

 Many historians have focused on why the shipyards closed.

 We Made Ships brings together photographs, videos and oral histories so that we can begin to piece together what the shipyards were like for the people who worked there.

 Blyth may be the smallest of the four rivers featured on this site, but it had an impressive reputation and retains a rich history.
 Learn about the origins of Blyth's port, its highs and lows and how it looks today.
 From fishing to dredging, shipmaking to shipbreaking, listen to the stories from the mouths of the people who grew up in Blyth.